SNEAKY TACTICS – PART 2

 In the graph above, the starred players are “bagged”, and, left on their own, they need 2 dodges or a Blitz to regain their mobility.
 Here, the Whites are mostly done for.
 Sure, they can still put some small pressure on Righty to make you roll dice.
 They could also attempt a miracle.
 Whatever they play, you should have enough maneuver margin to score on your Turn 3 as securely as can be.

-Say you have a few extra turns to grind and your opponent moves his players around like a potato.
+Say you have a few extra turns to grind and your opponent coaches like a potato.
 Suddenly, it strikes you that you could attempt the maneuver again in a double long feint because it just needs another 3+ handoff to succeed!
 To be honest, I would not attempt it with necros unless I was confident in the game’s outcome.
 A single successful long feint is already enough luck for necros and I feel I would be overplaying what they can do on average.
-Admittedly, a double long feint is a far more reasonable option if you are coaching something elvish.
+Admittedly, a double long feint becomes a far more reasonable option if you are coaching something elvish.

 ADDITIONAL BONUS TIP